-The percentage of visitors that land on your site and moves away from one page without showing any further interactions with your pages.
+It is the percentage of visitors that land on your site and moves away from one page without showing any further interactions with your pages.

 So, what I want to share is that there is a need to worry about your bounce rate.
 You have to take care of it because it shows how much people like your content and the overall site in general.

-In this guide, I’m going to teach you everything you need to know about ‘bounce rate‘ such as measuring and improving it, redefining it for your industry and a lot more.
+In this guide, I’m going to teach you everything you need to know about ‘bounce rate‘ such as measuring and improving it, redefining it for your industry, and a lot more.

 This’s going to be much fun than ever.

 But wait!
 Before we jump right in, I want to distinguish between somewhat similar terms.

 You already know that the percentage of users that land on one of your site’s pages and then leave without bothering to take a look at your other pages is the bounce rate.